FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 ```
 The kube-dns service is vital for internal name resolution in Kubernetes, enabling pods to communicate with each other and access various cluster services using DNS names.
 Verifying DNS resolution functionality with kube-dns is straightforward with a temporary pod and can help diagnose connectivity issues within the cluster.

+- **NodePort**:

-**NodePort**: Exposes the Service on the same port of each selected node in the cluster using NAT.
+Exposes the Service on the same port of each selected node in the cluster using NAT.
 It makes the Service accessible from outside the cluster by ****NodeIP:NodePort**, the NodePort has fixed range from **30000-32767**

+- **LoadBalancer**:

-**LoadBalancer**: Exposes the Service externally using a cloud provider’s load balancer.
+Exposes the Service externally using a cloud provider’s load balancer or other on-premise load balancer like metallb .
 It assigns a fixed, external IP address to the Service.